 - Make a payment to CHS for the number of credit hours for which you are applying (6 credits for 1 CPE unit).
 Tuition rates are posted online under For Students, and you may contact the CHS office for assistance.
 Current rates apply.

-- Send a copy of your CPE supervisor’s final evaluation letter, documenting your completed CPE hours, to the CHS Office (our address is in the web site footer below).
+- Send a copy of your CPE supervisor’s final evaluation letter, documenting your completed CPE hours, to the CHS Office (our address is in the website footer below)

+In the event that you cancel or withdraw from your CPE program, the usual policy on Drop/Add or Withdrawal from a CHS course apply.
 Check your degree requirements in the Student Catalog.
 If you have more questions, contact your CHS department chair or advisor.